 I envision a future where robots can work collaboratively with humans for enhanced safety and productivity.
 To make this a reality, I research intuitive control systems that are adaptable to any kind of robot with a recent focus on robotic arms.

-I work with many different systems, ranging from industrial arms usually kept in cages to "cobots" that are designed with human interaction in mind.
+I work with many different systems, ranging from industrial manipulators usually kept in cages to collaborative robots that are designed with human interaction in mind.

 The bulk of my grad school research now centers around a novel passively-balanced manipulator, Scorpio.